Best Chefs Fail to Satisfy Vegetarians

-DINING Twice daily, my cats gobble down meat-flavored kibbles.
+Twice daily, my cat gobbles down meat-flavored kibbles.
 With abrasive tongues, their palates are not as punctilious as other mammals.
 Since felines have an inability to taste sweetness, their cravings are more primal.
 These carnivorous pets are generally considered to be finicky, but if we feed them the same thing at timed intervals, they become creatures of habit.
 There is a vast difference between cats and vegetarians.

-Vegetarians don't eat meat.
-We avoid meat broth.
+True vegetarians do not eat meat.
+Yes, we avoid meat broth.
 And yes, chicken counts as meat.
-Vegetarians, though, consume more than vegetables.* We require nutritionally balanced meals.
+Vegetarians, though, consume more than vegetables. * We require nutritionally balanced meals.
 This means dishes should include protein, grains, fruits, vegetables and calcium, according to ChooseMyPlate.gov.
-Often, entrées are too high in carbohydrates.
+Often, entrées are too high in refined carbohydrates.
 For example, a nearby soul food veggie plate includes macaroni and cheese, red beans and white rice, green beans, yams and cornbread.
 Meow!
-Even a cat could taste all that sugar converted from the simple carbohydrates.
+Even a cat could taste all that sugar converted from these simple carbohydrates.

 We Have Met The Enemy And He Is Not Tofu

 Have you ever watched a kitten honing its stalking skills.
-With lowered head, it twitches its hips before leaping to pounce… on a leaf, blowing in the wind.
+With a lowered head, it twitches its hips before leaping to pounce… on a leaf blowing in the wind.
 Proud of its catch, it prances back to drop the gift at the feet of its caregiver.
 The effort does not appear to be commensurate with the reward.
-In this respect, sometimes, it seems like kittens are preparing the food in restaurants.
+In this respect, sometimes, it seems like kittens are preparing to serve vegetarian food in restaurants.

-Firm tofu nuggets can also be battered with cornstarch and fried.
+Firm tofu nuggets can be fried and salted, marinated and grilled or battered with cornstarch and fried.
 Note: In this form, they may resemble crunchy kibbles but they morph into sponges for marinara or dipping sauces.
 There are an infinite number of ways to prepare tofu.
 But tofu is not the only plant-based protein available.
-The Detox Diva lists tempeh, seitan, lentils, hemp seeds and quinoa, among others.
+Enjoy tempeh, seitan, lentils, hemp seeds and quinoa, among others.

 It Makes Purr-fect Scents

-Let the childhood memories fill your nasal passages with the aroma of fresh-baked recipes when you visited your grandmother's house.
-Likely, there were no processed foods — just time-honored ingredients.
+Memory Lane.
+Let the childhood memories fill your nasal passages with the aroma of fresh-baked recipes when you visited your grandmother’s house.
+Likely, there were no processed foods—just time-honored ingredients.
 Grandma may not have been a vegan but vegetarians long for that enchanting feeling when visiting restaurants.
 The dining experience begins with the eyes.
 Our sense of smell enhances the perception of taste.
-Here are a 11 tips to keep vegetarian dishes from falling short of expectations:

 - Offer distinct dishes for vegetarians, vegans and raw vegans.*